Char-Hunt/Projects-portfolio/README.md

 ![7184y9843yt084htp21_1](https://github.com/Char-Hunt/Projects-portfolio/assets/138831832/7db91d7c-eb05-4b45-8b82-025fbabaceb5)

 This query tells the database, "Show me all those login attempts that dared to misbehave after 6:00 PM."
 It's a savvy way to pinpoint those after-hours culprits in the login activity data.
-If you need to dig even deeper or get more specific, we can user SQL to dig deeper!
+If you need to dig even deeper or get more specific, you can use SQL to do so!
 We've already established that normal operating hours were before that time.

 Gathering the evidence helps an analyst put the pieces together when assessing an incident.
 For instance, we now have a list of IP addresses, countries, and usernames that were used in these attempts.
-The goal is to discern whether these attempts were legitmate or not.
+The goal is to discern whether or not these attempts were legitmate.

 ## How many failed login attempts occurred after 18:00?